arunsingh570-ds/student-performance-prediction/README.md

 - 📊 Data preprocessing and cleaning
 - 🧠 Machine Learning model training
-- 📈 House price prediction
+- 📈 Student performance prediction
-- 📍 Location-based analysis
+- 📉 Data visualization and insights
-- 📉 Data visualization using graphs
+- 🌐 Flask-based web application (if used)

 ---